Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 - Setting up the external identity provider

-- Setting up Azure in Cognito
+- Setting up Entra ID in Cognito

-- Setting up application roles in Azure
+- Setting up application roles in Entra ID

 - Configuring Studio Server